 - Save your visual inventory (whether video or photo) in a secure location – and make sure you save a backup copy of this inventory on an external hard drive.

-However you choose to take note of your possessions, make sure to do it safely and securely – and remember that if you need additional security precautions to help keep you and your valuables safe, Smart Digital is here when you need us.
+However you choose to make a record of your possessions, make sure to do it safely and securely – and remember that if you need additional security precautions to help keep you and your valuables safe, Smart Digital is here when you need help.